oracle/graal/espresso/docs/continuations.md

 - It does not interfere with regular calls.
 - Resuming and suspending can be partial-evaluated, leading to fast suspend/resume cycles.

-Serialization is done entirely in guest-side code, by having the `Continuation` class implement `Externalizable`.
+Serialization is done entirely in guest-side code, by having the `Continuation` class implement `Serializable`.
 The format is designed to enable backwards-compatible evolution of the format.